sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/user.md

 cd ~/sdk/tina-d1-open_new/
 source build/envsetup.sh
 lunch   # choose 1
-make menuconfig  # untick alsa-plugin, otherwise it will fail to compile make -j8
+make menuconfig  # unchoose alsa-plugin, otherwise it fail to compile
+# alsa-plugins path in menuconfig
+#.
+#└── Libraries
+#    └── alsa-plugins
+make -j8
 pack
 ```

 There are some new dts file in this SDK, you can use them if necessary
-Ther are in device/config/chips/d1/configs/nezha/board_xxx.dts
+They are in device/config/chips/d1/configs/nezha/board_xxx.dts

 Other SDK developing manual can refer to relevant documents on the Allwinner development platform
 https://open.allwinnertech.com/